 A journey of faith

-As a child Diana was taught by her mother, Queen Hippolyta, that Zeus had created humanity to be perfect and good, and that Ares, the god of war, was the cause of all evil and suffering in the world.
-It’s with this seemingly naïve faith that Diana leaves Themyscira for the outside world.
-She believes that if she fulfills the amazons’ mission and kills Ares, then humanity will be freed from his influence and the war will stop, truly becoming the war to end all wars.
+As a child, Diana was taught by her mother the queen that Zeus had created humanity to be perfect and good, and that Ares, the god of war, was the cause of all evil and suffering in the world.
+It’s with this naïve faith that Diana leaves Themyscira for the outside world.
+She believes that if she fulfills the Amazons’ mission and kills Ares, then humanity will be freed from his influence and the war will stop, truly becoming the war to end all wars.

 However, harsh realities begin to take their toll, not least the death of Steve Trevor, whom Diana had come to love.
-In due course, she’s forced to face a difficult truth: The woes of the world can’t simply be laid at the feet of one evil being.
+In due course, she’s forced to face a difficult truth: the woes of the world can’t all be laid at the feet of one evil being.
 Humankind is far from perfect; it has a capacity for wickedness and cruelty all its own.